Loveship

-"Loveship" is a collaboration single by South Korean singers Paul Kim and Chungha released on January 21, 2020, by MNH Entertainment and Neuron Music and distributed by Kakao M. The acoustic version was released on January 29, 2020.
+"Loveship" is a collaboration single by South Korean singers Paul Kim and Chung Ha released on January 21, 2020, by MNH Entertainment and Neuron Music and distributed by Kakao M. The acoustic version was released on January 29, 2020.

 Background

-On January 13, 2020, Paul Kim and Chungha revealed details about the collaboration they have been working on since the end of 2019.
+On January 13, 2020, Paul Kim and Chung Ha revealed details about the collaboration they have been working on since the end of 2019.
 Music and photo teasers were released before the official release of the single.

 Composition

 The R&B song was written and composed by Paul Kim and arranged by Joseph K. The lyrics are about the struggles of two people not being able to express their love for each other.

 Music video

 The music video was directed by HOBIN and released on January 21, 2020.